voxel51/fiftyone/docs/source/integrations/cvat.rst

     dataset = foz.load_zoo_dataset("quickstart")
     view = dataset.take(1)

-    # List of existing or new classes to annotate
+    # The list of possible `label` values
     classes = ["person", "dog", "cat", "helicopter"]

-    # Load existing information for "iscrowd" attribute
+    # Details for the existing `iscrowd` attribute are automatically inferred
-    # Create new "attr2" attribute
+    # A new `attr2` attribute is also added
     attributes = {
         "iscrowd": {},
         "attr2": {